Reaffirming a Challenge to Bohmian Mechanics: Particle speed in coupled waveguides

 By measuring $p_{a}(x)$ as a function of the propagation length and comparing it with the predicted quadratic dependence, the ratio $J/v$ can be extracted.
 Since $J$ can be determined independently, this procedure provides a direct determination of $v$.

-We emphasise that the speed obtained in this way is an objective property of the system: it is independent of any assumed trajectory picture, it uniquely characterises how the particle density is distributed in the system, and it transforms as a proper physical speed under changes of spatial or temporal coordinates.
-In standard quantum mechanics, no deeper notion of particle speed exists, since the theory is formulated entirely at the statistical level rather than in terms of trajectories.
+We emphasise that the speed obtained in this way is independent of any assumed trajectory picture.
+It is extracted from the measured population transfer and from the independently calibrated coupling $J$.
+In standard quantum mechanics, this is the level at which statements about particle motion are formulated: they refer to statistical quantities and to operational procedures, not to individual trajectories.